 Atlantic Cape Community College: Journey to a More Inclusive Campus

 Speakers: Chad Bullock, Senior Manager, Center for Accessibility, Atlantic Cape Community College; Michelle Perkins, Director, Instructional Technology, Atlantic Cape Community College; Mike Barnes, Director, Center for Accessibility, Atlantic Cape Community College

 Faced with a three-year mandate to make their campus fully accessible, Atlantic Cape needed an immediate plan of action and an overhaul of many of their processes for supporting students with disabilities.
-In this session the team will describe their journey from 2015 to today and discuss how they embraced the decree as a “good thing” that provided them with a blueprint and motivation to take actionable steps to improving the quality of the education experience for all their students, not just those with disabilities.
+In this session the team described their journey from 2015 to today and discussed how they embraced the decree as a “good thing” that provided them with a blueprint and motivation to take actionable steps to improving the quality of the education experience for all their students, not just those with disabilities.

 1:00 pm ET

 How The University of Toledo is Developing a Digital Accessibility Culture

 Speaker: Melissa M. Gleckler, M.L.S.
 Educational Technologist, Adjunct Instructor, Department of Communication, Vice-chair, UT Professional Staff Council, The University of Toledo

 The University of Toledo is focused on developing the digital accessibility of their online program and all digital materials used in in-person classes.
 In this session they discussed the challenges they have identified in this process and how the team has tackled those challenges.
 They also described their launch of Blackboard Ally as a part of the focus on a more accessible program overall.